Connect to AWS and send data to Splunk Observability Cloud 🔗

 Connect to AWS using the Splunk Observability Cloud API

 Requires knowledge of POST and PUT call syntax, but includes options and automation that are not part of the guided setup.
-Choose this method if you want to configure many integrations at once, or enable CloudWatch Metric Streams rather than polling for metrics data.
+Choose this method if you want to configure many integrations at once.

 Connect to AWS using Splunk Terraform

-If you can’t connect AWS to Splunk Observability Cloud, see Troubleshoot your AWS connection.
+If you can’t connect AWS to Observability Cloud, see Troubleshoot your AWS connection.

-See After connecting to AWS for an overview of the actions you can perform after you connect Observability Cloud to AWS.
+See Leverage data from integration with AWS for an overview of what you can do after you connect Observability Cloud to AWS.

-For instructions on how to import AWS metrics and metadata or AWS tag and log information using namespaces and filters, see Monitor Amazon Web Service.
+Learn about our AWS Infrastructure Monitoring options.
+You’ll find instructions on how to import AWS metrics and metadata, or AWS tag and log information using namespaces and filters.